nikodemus/foolang/docs/design/011-metaobject-protocol.md

 * `allocate:` initialValues -> Any

-Returns an instance of `#host` class with given initial values.
+Returns an instance of `#host` class with given initial values corresponding to slots 1:1.

 ---